dosrih/home_work/home_work.md

 8.«Change your life today.
 Don’t gamble on the future, act now, without delay.»

 9.Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma — which is living with the results of other people’s thinking

+10.If you live long enough, you’ll make mistakes.
+But if you learn from them, you’ll be a better person